Programmer-Network/Programmer-Network-Kubernetes/docusaurus/docs/networking/kubernetes-networking-explained.md

 1. **DNS Resolution**

 - Verify service discovery with DNS:

 ```bash
 kubectl exec -it <pod-name> -- nslookup <service-name>
 ```

 2. **Curl/HTTP Testing**

 - Use `curl` or similar tools to confirm connectivity between services:

 ```bash
 kubectl exec -it <pod-name> -- curl <service-name>
 ```

 3. **Logs for Ingress**

 - Check Traefik logs to diagnose routing issues.

 4. **Network Policy Debugging**

 - Use tools like **Cilium** (if installed) or **NetworkPolicy Viewer** addons for better visualization of applied policies.

 ## Best Practices for K3s Networking

 - Use **ClusterIP** for internal services and restrict `NodePort` services.
-- Depend on **Ingress** for external HTTP/S access—reduce the use of multiple `LoadBalancer` services.
+- Depend on **Ingress** for external HTTP/S access, reduce the use of multiple `LoadBalancer` services.
 - Enforce a **default-deny policy** and gradually allow necessary traffic.
 - Use namespace labels and Network Policies to isolate and secure workloads.
 - Monitor and audit your networking policies and Traefik configurations regularly.